-To do so, I’ll give you everything you need, from theoretical concepts (depth of field, hyperfocal distance, circle of confusion, etc) to practical tools like PhotoPills app and its free online tools (DoF calculator, hyperfocal distance chart, circle of confusion calculator, diffraction calculator, etc), together with a large number of inspiring images and tips.
+To do so, I'll give you everything you need, from theoretical concepts (depth of field, hyperfocal distance, circle of confusion, etc.) to practical tools like PhotoPills and its free online calculators (DoF calculator, hyperfocal distance chart, circle of confusion calculator, diffraction calculator, etc.), together with a large number of inspiring images and tips.

 In other words, you're about to gain the power to decide how much depth of field you want and where you want it, so you can reach the highest level of self expression through photography.
 Or like the Masters say, your photos will begin to have a great depth of feeling.